Ensure your online account is up to date in case of postal disruption. Update your account here.

 Roadside Assistance Service Quality

 CAA works diligently to provide the best roadside assistance experience for members.
 If you would like to pass along a compliment following your request, please contact us.
-If you have a concern resulting from your roadside assistance experience, we would like to hear from you.
+If you have a concern resulting from your roadside assistance experience, we would also like to hear from you.
 In many cases our roadside assistance providers are independent businesses and not employees of CAA.
 Responsibility for loss, damage or unsatisfactory workmanship remains with the service provider supplying the service.
 CAA will help mediate between you, the member, and the contractor should a dispute arise.

 Damage Claims